Community Dental Support

 • X-ray examination

-• Dental filling or extraction as treatment for one tooth (as one “Teeth Filling/Extraction Quota”), with a maximum of three Teeth Filling/Extraction Quotas
+• Dental filling or extraction as treatment for one tooth (as one “Teeth Filling/ Extraction Quota”), with a maximum of three Teeth Filling/ Extraction Quotas

-• Root canal treatment (one tooth for every 365 days for each person)
+• Root canal treatment (one tooth)

 • Fitting of removable dentures* (receiving no more than two times of service for each person^, with an interval of 5 years or more between each service)